Salmandabbakuti/super-jwt/README.md

 An object that represents the required parameters for authenticating a Superfluid stream.
 It has the following properties:

-`chain`: A Chain value that represents the Ethereum chain on which the Superfluid stream is created.
+`chain`: A Chain value that represents the chain on which the Superfluid stream is created.
+See [supported chains](#supported-chains) for more information.

-`sender`: A string that represents the Ethereum address of the sender of the stream.
+`sender`: A string that represents the ethereum address of the sender of the stream.

-`receiver`: A string that represents the Ethereum address of the receiver of the stream.
+`receiver`: A string that represents the ethereum address of the receiver of the stream.

-`token`: A string that represents the address of the ERC20 token used in the Superfluid stream.
-It can be the address of the underlying SuperToken.
+`token`: A string that represents the ethereum address of the SuperToken being used.

 In addition to the required parameters mentioned earlier, you can also pass any of the `where` parameters of the Superfluid subgraph `streams` query.
 This allows you to filter streams based on other properties such as `currentFlowRate_gt`, which is the flow rate in the stream.
 For more information on the available query parameters, you can refer to the [Superfluid subgraph documentation](https://thegraph.com/hosted-service/subgraph/superfluid-finance/protocol-v1-goerli).